Secret weird things I do

 There is a recurring segment the two hosts (John Siracusa and Merlin Mann) talk about called “Secret Weird Things People Do,” in which they talk about just that — not just confessing to the things they do, but also dig into where the weird thing came from, why they do those things, whether it’s actually weird or pretty normal, and the like.
 I find these discussions incredibly interesting and compelling and humbling.

 In that spirit, here is a list of some secret weird things I do:

-I cannot let my kitchen get messy, and if I do, it viscerally bugs me to the point of a near-anxiety attack.
-This is especially problematic since my wife is an Italian who leaves a huge mess in her wake when she cooks.
+- I cannot let my kitchen get messy, and if I do, it viscerally bugs me to the point of a near-anxiety attack.
+This is especially problematic since my wife is an Italian who loves cooking and has a horrible habit of leaving a huge mess in her wake.
 Typically at meal time, I am cleaning up as she is making messes — much to her frustration, since sometimes I inadvertently wash dishes she is still using.
-If we are hosting people for dinner, I will try to escape the conversation to clean up the kitchen — also to the frustration of my wife.

-If I need a reminder to do something (say, in an app), I can’t just take it down.
+- If I need a reminder to do something (say, in an app), I can’t just add it to a list.
 I need to pick a time and appropriate category/list for that thing, even if it’s neither easily categorizable nor time-sensitive.
 Sometimes this bites me when I get a reminder at a horribly inopportune time, but it’s the only way I know how to keep track of things.